mattmakai/mattmakai.com/source/content/pages/livecoding.markdown

 ## About Me
-I'm a [Twilio Developer Evangelist](https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html) based in San Francisco, CA and I primarily develop software in Python and Swift.
+I'm a [Twilio Developer Evangelist](https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html) based in San Francisco, CA and I mostly code in Python and Swift.